 - Yellow-Green: An all-around filter and a must-have for any black and white film photographer.
 Being yellow and green, you get the benefits of both separate yellow and green filters.
 It darkens tones found in blue skies, making clouds pop.
 It does so while keeping the green areas lighter.
 This is a definite for landscape photographers.

-- Green: These filter out green wavelengths of colour.
+- Green: These filter out green wavelengths of color.
 It makes foliage lighter and more pleasing.
 The contrast is also affected.
 If you are looking to capture rolling green hills, this is the one for you.

 General Filters That Can Be Used for Black and White Photography